All Episodes

 He's also warned that Russia will face very severe consequences if Putin continues the Ukrainian war after this summit.

-He said there'll be qu consequences.
+He said there'll be consequences.

 I don't have to say what they are.

-There will be severe.
+They will be severe.

-Uh, he said, talking to reporters at the Kennedy Center, he said that the summit is about setting the table for a potential follow-up meeting involving both Putin and Zelensky.
+He said, talking to reporters at the Kennedy Center, he said that the summit is about setting the table for a potential follow-up meeting involving both Putin and Zelensky.

 He said there's a very good chance we're going to have a second meeting that will be more productive than the first.

-He said, because I'm not sure if the two guys can be in the same room, to be very honest.
+He said, I'm not sure if the two guys can be in the same room, to be very honest.

 I really don't.

-Anyway, because the first is I'm going to find out where we are and what we're doing.
+Anyway, because the first is, I'm going to find out where we are and what we're doing.

 So I want to manage everybody's expectations here.